jre0310/Elm-Practice-Page-/README.md

-# Elm-Practice-Page-
+# Sample Elm WebApp

-Getting familiar with Elm language in order to successfully finish Senior Project
+Using this repo to try and get more familiar with Elm